Arizona ServSafe Certification

 Do I have to register with the Environmental Health Services or get a card after I pass my exam?

 This will depend on the city or county where you work.
-Maricopa County, for example, requires you to bring the original ServSafe or Prometric certificate of completion and a government issued ID to the Maricopa County Environmental Health Division and pay the license fee to receive your Certified Food Manager Identification.
+Maricopa County, for example, requires you to bring the original ServSafe certificate of completion and a government issued ID to the Maricopa County Environmental Health Division and pay the license fee to receive your Certified Food Manager Identification.
 For more information, please contact your local health department.

 Do I need to have a certified food protection manager employed before I open my business?

 The law provides 90 days to ensure that a food facility has a certified food protection manager employed when a new business is started, change of ownership, or if the certified food protection manager leaves the business.